markvincze/Stubbery/README.md

 ### Other verbs

-If we want to use a different HTTP verb, the `Setup` method can be used.
+If we want to use a different HTTP verb, the `Request` method can be used.

 ```csharp
 using (var stub = new ApiStub())